jbnunn/notes/README.md

 ## About

-This is a rewrite of my original Python code, which I've used since 2020 for daily notes and managing my to-do's.
+This is a Bash rewrite of my original Python code, which I've used since 2020 for daily notes and managing my to-do's.
+After experimenting with Rust, I realized a simple Bash script was the most practical solution with no dependencies.

 ## Contributing